 Contribution to Roundtable on Feminism and Revolution

-Challenging colonization and patriarchy require a recommunalizing politics and a respect for the radical interconnectedness of all life.
+Challenging colonization and patriarchy requires a recommunalizing politics and a respect for the radical interconnectedness of all life.

 Farewell to Development